cenote/jasperstarter/README.md

   * Print and export in one commanding call
   * Integrate in non Java applications (for example PHP, Python)
   * Binary executable on Windows
+  * Includes JasperReports so this is the only tool you need to install

+Requirements

+  * Java 1.6 or higher.
+  * A JDBC driver for your database

 ### Quickstart